Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 ### Creating Website Files

 Create your project directory.
-For this tutorial i'll be using 'container-demo' for the project folder.
+For this tutorial I'll be using 'container-demo' for the project folder.

 In your terminal, navigate to this project folder.